arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 ### Library Features

-The `Arduino_MachineControl` library offers a wide range of functionalities organized for ease of reference:
+The `Arduino_PortentaMachineControl` library offers a wide range of functionalities organized for ease of reference:

 **Input signals**
 - Eight digital inputs at +24 VDC